 Energy Benchmarking Requirements

-calculator and energy bill statementsEnergy Benchmarking is the process of tracking a building's annual energy use and using a standard metric to compare the building's performance against past performance and to its peers nationwide.
-Benchmarking improves our understanding of energy consumption patterns; helps identify energy saving opportunities within a portfolio of buildings; and manages business bottom line through consistent data collection and tracking.
+calculator and energy bill statementsEnergy Benchmarking is the process of tracking a building's annual energy use.
+Benchmarking improves understanding of energy consumption patterns; helps identify energy saving opportunities within a portfolio of buildings; manages business bottom line through consistent data collection and tracking; and is used to establish building energy performance standards for each covered building and to gauge progress towards the standards.

 Montgomery County's Energy Benchmarking Law requires building owners to:

-1. Track the energy use of covered buildings 25,000 gross square feet and greater in ENERGY STAR Portfolio Manager;
+1. Track the energy use of covered buildings in ENERGY STAR Portfolio Manager;

 2. Have data verified by a Recognized Data Verifier the first year and every three years thereafter;